Advancing the Science of Patient Input

 - Prioritize among identified gaps and barriers to develop a commonly held research agenda.

 Input from experts and Collaborative participants during Phase 1 of the project supported a focus on and medical product R&D (see figure below).
 A research agenda for advancing the science of patient input during these stages would include consideration of downstream regulatory and post-market decision making.
 Covered elements could include:

 - understanding of disease (e.g., natural history, disease burden, treatment burden, benefit–risk considerations, and target product profiles);

 - clinical trial design (e.g., selection of endpoints, informed consent, and benefit–risk assessments); and

 - data collection methodologies (e.g., crowd-sourcing, remote sensors, and digital and mHealth).

 Contribution to the Field

-- Produce a broader and deeper understanding of knowledge gaps in the science of patient input, including the types of patient data, as well as the methodologies of collecting and analyzing patient input, needed to provide evidence that is objective, quantifiable, and standardized for use both within drug discovery and development programs and for regulatory approval.
+- Highlight the types of patient input, as well as the tools and methodologies for collecting and analyzing this information, needed to provide evidence that is objective, quantitative, and standardized for use in medical product R&D and regulatory decision making.

 - Develop a research agenda for addressing knowledge gaps and other barriers impeding progress in the science of patient input.